Li-Huei Tsai: Research

 After moving to MIT in 2006, Tsai began to investigate how to ameliorate or reverse Alzheimer's symptoms.
 In a 2007 study, Tsai trained mice to find and remember a platform submerged in a murky pool.
 When she induced Alzheimer's-like symptoms, the mice could no longer find the platform; however, after spending some time in an enriched environment, those same mice could locate platform immediately, indicating their memories had returned.
 Tsai was able to replicate the same effects as the enriched environment by treating the mice with a drug that inhibited a chromatin-remodeling class of enzymes called histone deacetylases, or HDACs.
 In later studies, Tsai showed that HDAC2 creates an epigenetic blockade of genes that regulate structural and synaptic plasticity and that some cognitive function could be restored by inhibiting HDAC2 activity.

 Tsai has elucidated the role of structural and epigenetic mechanisms in Alzheimer's disease, showing in two 2015 studies that the DNA breakage necessary to learning was also responsible for cognitive decline, due to decline in DNA repair systems with age, and that the genetic component of Alzheimer's primarily affects the regulatory circuitry of immune processes, rather than neuronal processes as expected.

 In 2016, Tsai demonstrated that visual stimulation of mice with an LED flashing at 40 hertz substantially reduces the beta amyloid plaques associated with Alzheimer's disease, likely by inducing gamma oscillations.
+There are several caveats to consider in the study.
+No research has yet demonstrated that the effects will hold in humans.
+It is unlikely that light therapy would be effective, as the therapy did not affect the hippocampus, which is a major area of the brain affected in Alzheimer's disease.
+In the mice, the reduction in beta-amyloid was only found in the brain's visual cortex.

 In more recent work, Tsai has created a lab-engineered model of the Blood-Brain Barrier to investigate how Alzheimer disease risk genes, namely APOE, contribute to breakdown of the brain's vasculature.